Kadapa Airport

-Kadapa Airport (IATA: CDP, ICAO: VOCP) is a regional airport serving Kadapa (formerly Cuddapah) in Andhra Pradesh, India.
-It is located 12 km from the city, and is spread over 669.5 acre of land and has been upgraded at a cost of ₹ 42 crore.
+Kadapa Airport (IATA: CDP, ICAO: VOCP) is a domestic airport serving Kadapa (formerly Cuddapah) in Andhra Pradesh, India.
+It is located 12 km from the city, and is spread over 669.5 acre of land.
+It has been upgraded at a cost of ₹ 42 crore.
 The upgraded airport was inaugurated on 7 June 2015 by the then Minister of Civil Aviation, Ashok Gajapathi Raju.
-The terminal building has a capacity to handle 100 peak hour passengers at a time and the apron can accommodate two ATR-72 aircraft.
+The terminal building has a capacity to handle 100 peak hour passengers at a time and the apron can accommodate seven ATR-72 type aircraft.

 History

 The airport was constructed in 1953, and initially had a 3500 ft runway.
 In the 1980s, Vayudoot operated services to Kadapa from Hyderabad.
 The State Government and the Airports Authority of India (AAI) entered into a memorandum of understanding in March 2007 for developing the existing airports at Kadapa and Warangal to handle ATR-42 and ATR-72 type of aircraft.

 In 2009, a new 6562 × 150 ft runway was completed under the Build, Operate and Transfer (BOT) basis at a cost of ₹ 21 crore.
 In addition, an 11 km compound wall was constructed with an outlay of ₹ 24 crore.
 In the second phase, an air traffic control building, passenger terminal, parking bays and internal roads were built at a cost of ₹ 13 crore.
 Other facilities were developed at an estimated cost of ₹ 8 crore.

 Scheduled commercial flights to the airport resumed on 7 June 2015 when Air Pegasus launched thrice weekly ATR 72 service to Bengaluru.
 However, flights were soon cancelled due to poor passenger loads.
 In April 2016, TruJet introduced flights to Hyderabad, which were too cancelled after a few months.

 The airport was one of the 70 airports selected under the government's UDAN scheme to increase regional air connectivity.
 In March 2017, TruJet reintroduced daily flights to Hyderabad in September 2017, to Mysore via Chennai in November 2017, and to Vijayawada in March 2018.
-The airport is now connected by IndiGo with Bengaluru, Chennai, Hyderabad, Vijayawada and Visakhapatnam.
+The airport is now connected by IndiGo with Bengaluru, Hyderabad, and Visakhapatnam.

+Facilities

+Terminal

+The existing terminal has mostly basic facilities available due to its small size.
+It has booking counters, check-in kiosks, seating areas, conveyor belts, baggage handling and scanning systems, washrooms, CCTVs, restaurants, a few retail stores and souvenir shops, a lost and found service, free WiFi, child care facilities, cargo handling services, medical facilities, facilities for physically challenged passengers, duty free, porter service, foreign exchange counters and tourist information desks.

+Airfield

+The airport has a passenger terminal covering an area of about 1250 sqm and is capable of handling over 100 passengers during peak hours and 100,000 passengers annually, an Air Traffic Control (ATC) tower, a fuel and a fire station, a technical block, an apron for handling seven ATR-72 type aircraft, with two taxiways connecting to the runway, and the runway, oriented 11/29, which has been extended from 2000 m to 2514 m in February 2024, making it capable of serving narrowbody aircraft like the Airbus A320 and Boeing 737.